 Make sure your iron is clean and have a presser cloth ready for delicate fabrics.
 If your iron looks marked or dirty, read my article on how to clean an iron.
 The last thing you want to do is to put dirty marks on your garments.

 PRESSING CLOTHS - One of the most useful items for ironing is a pressing cloth.
 These cotton cloths can be purchased or alternatively, use a simple piece of scrap cotton you have at home.
 Putting a pressing cloth between the garment and the iron can prevent scorch marks and protect delicate clothing.
-Some fabrics become shiny when ironed and this can help alleviate this problem.
+Some fabrics show shine marks when ironed and this can help alleviate this problem.

 Ideally, you will have an ironing board to start ironing but if you don't, find a hard surface like a table and put a thick towel on top.
 Soft surfaces like carpets are generally not great for ironing as you can't get much pressure to remove the wrinkles.

-Clothing labels and laundry symbols have iron symbols and these are an essential guide to your choice of ironing temperature.
+Clothing labels have laundry symbols which include iron symbols and these are an essential guide to your choice of ironing temperature.
 You do not want to spoil a garment by ironing without checking for this important symbol.